Why do you need a visa?

 Prepare for Your Interview

 Applying for a US visa is similar to applying for benefits from any government—a lot of preparation and patience is required.
-The tips below are intended as a general guide:
+For more information: